 You can use stabilized whipped cream in any recipe that calls for Cool Whip or “thawed frozen whipped topping.”

 - Use frosting bags to pipe homemade cool whip onto cupcakes and cake.
-It tastes great on everything from Pineapple Cupcakes to this Lemon Poke Cake.
+It tastes great on everything from Skkinny Pineapple Cupcakes to this Lemon Poke Cake.
 We love piping it onto our cheesecake.

 - You can also mix it with other ingredients to create different flavors of whipped cream frosting.
 That’s how we made the perfect topping for these Banana Pudding Cupcakes!
 We added blue food coloring to make our impressive looking Easter cheesecake.

 - It’s also delicious anywhere you’d enjoy whipped cream from a can.
 You’ll love it as a topping for Pumpkin Pie, hot chocolate and oreo ice cream cake!

 - Love candy bars?
 Stabilized whipped cream is the secret to the fluffy center in copycat Three Musketeers bars.

 This topping is best used within 24 hours after its made.
 If needed, you can store it in an airtight container in the fridge for up to 5 days.